 Move function prototypes and external declarations with non-local scope to headers and include these headers in your code.

-Run lint using the -errchk=longptr64 and signext options.
-Also, specify -D__sparcv9 for applications intended for SPARC architectures or specify -Xarch=amd64 for applications intended for x86 architectures.
+Run lint using the -m64 and -errchk=longptr64 and signext options.
 Review each warning individually.
 Keep in mind that not all warnings require a change to the code.
 Depending on the changes, run lint again in both 32-bit and 64-bit modes.

 Compile code as both 32-bit and 64-bit, unless the application is being provided only as 64-bit.